 Cases of nursing home neglect are each as unique as the individuals involved, but generally, they involve four main categories of neglect:

-- Personal hygiene.
-Personal hygiene is fundamental to everyone’s health and well-being, and again, this is especially true for nursing home residents who often depend upon the nursing home staff to help them with or to take care of these health essentials.
-Personal hygiene can include daily bathing, oral hygiene, laundry, and other basic daily rituals that represent the building blocks of a healthy lifestyle.
+Personal hygiene is fundamental to everyone’s health and well-being.
+Again, this is especially true for nursing home residents who often depend upon the nursing home staff to help them with or to take care of these health essentials.
+For example, this can include daily bathing, oral hygiene, laundry, and other basic daily rituals that represent the building blocks of a healthy lifestyle.
 The neglect of these daily basics can result in significant health consequences.

 Nursing homes shoulder the lofty responsibility of caring for some of our most vulnerable and revered citizens, the elderly.
 This responsibility includes providing nursing home residents with the opportunity to live their lives as fully as possible, and when a healthcare facility fails to fulfill this duty, it can face legal action for negligence.